In sundry places

 NTS Radio London, UK

 At first I thought that it would be fun to relive my youth with a 90's 3-piece stereo, but I kind of want my tapes to sound good.
 So, I bought a re-belted JVC TD-W444 on ebay.
 I also got some blank 60 minute cassettes.
-Just need some speakers and I'm in business.
+That and an aux are really all you need.